S.E.E.D.S. bears fruit – in four focal areas

 Our goals for the focal area Employees

-The S.E.E.D.S. sustainability strategy shapes the Vaillant Group’s corporate culture – we believe that our employees form the foundation and soul of our family-run company.
+The S.E.E.D.S. sustainability strategy shapes the Vaillant Group’s corporate culture – we believe that our employees form the foundation and soul of our family-owned company.
 We aim to be an employer of choice, both for new applicants and existing employees.

 Our goals for the focal area Society